-This extraordinary breed originated from Turkey, in the Kangal province.
-In their native country they're known as "Karabash", meaning "black head" in Turkish.
-There are only three standard breed colours accepted by the British Kennel Club: Cream, dun and fawn.
-The Kangal must always have a black mask.
+This extraordinary breed originated in Turkey, in the Kangal province.
+In their native country, they're known as "Karabash", meaning "black head" in Turkish.
+Three standard breed colours are accepted by the British Kennel Club: Cream, dun, and fawn.
+Therefore, the Kangal must always have a black mask.

 This dog was bred as a herder and guardian of sheep flocks.
-They were bred to live with shepherd and livestock and scare away or kill marauding wolves and other predators.
-Their size is probably already doing half the job, as a male dog can stand at up to 80cm at the withers.
-There is most definitely bigger Kangals but they were less suitable for the job as a sheep herder.
+They were born to live with shepherds and livestock and scare away or kill marauding wolves and other predators.
+Their size is probably already doing half the job, as a male dog can stand up to 80cm at the withers.
+There are bigger Kangals, but they were less suitable for the job of a sheep herder.

-The nomadic life made the Kangal hardy and agile as they had to live outdoors and travel great distances in hot summers as well as sub-zero winters.
-This led to a very agile and fast breed.
+The nomadic life made the Kangal hardy and agile as they had to live outdoors and travel great distances in hot summers and sub-zero winters.
+This led to an exquisite and fast breed.
 The Kangal has sighthound influence which contributed to their agility.
-Being bred to survive in rural areas and vast surroundings, they're perfectly adapted to withstand the toughest weather conditions.
+Being bred to survive in rural areas and vast surroundings, they're perfectly adapted to withstand the harshest weather conditions.

 Certain molosser breeds with strong guarding instincts have been chosen to perfect this dog over centuries and make the Kangals what they are today.